garikello3d/bigarchiver/README.md

 * select encryption algorithm and key size, or even turn off the encryption (for the sake of speed)
 * proper cleanup after interrupted/failed backup
-* record time spent and throughput (I normally know when I _start_ my backups, but when the process is actually finished is not always obvious)
-* add benchmark mode, so that one can select best compression and encryption settings on exact hardware
-* multi-threaded compression/decompression

 ## Disclaimer